-In addition, Sec.
-1001.64(1) states in part, "[t]he boards of trustees shall be responsible for cost-effective policy decisions appropriate to the community college's mission, the implementation and maintenance of high-quality education programs..." - e.
-Stewardship Responsibilities of Trustees understanding what to ask and when to ask it: framing questions that are relevant and strategic supports the trustee's fundamental duty to exercise informed, independent business judgment in a good faith manner that he/she believes to be in the best interest of the college in pursuit of mission. - i.
+- vi.
+Thus, Florida law codifies what is the traditional separation of roles in higher education governance.
+In a nutshell, the Board's primary role is governance, policy and oversight, while staff remains responsible for implementation, administration and operations.
+Ultimately, boards decide what is to be done, and staff decides how, and does it.
+The Board holds staff accountable for results.
+It is productive to view these respective roles as parallel and noncompeting, where everyone has the same goal (fulfilling the college's mission) and each has a specific role in its achievement. - b.
+Stewardship Responsibilities of Trustees- understanding what to ask and when to ask it: framing questions that are relevant and strategic supports the trustee's fundamental duty to exercise informed, independent business judgment in a good faith manner that he/she believes to be in the best interest of the college in pursuit of mission. - vii.
 Fiduciary Duties (budgets, facilities, financial health, campus culture/safety) - 1.
 Independence avoiding conflicts of interest/loyalty - 2.
 Good faith - 3.
-Duty of care decision-making and oversight - ii.
-Stewardship to College Mission (attending to primary college mission) - iii.
-Stewardship to president and senior team (create opportunities to do great work) - iv.
+Duty of care decision-making and oversight - viii.
+Stewardship to College Mission (attending to primary college mission) - ix.
+Stewardship to president and senior team (create opportunities to do great work) - x.
 Stewardship to the "spirit" of the College (Model the College's core values develop habits/practices that nourish the spirit of the college.
 Be able to "tell the story" of your college current and twenty years from now (vision).

-III.
+VIII.
 Florida's Government in the Sunshine Law

-a.
+- a.
 Provides a right of access to governmental proceedings at both the state and local levels.
 Key Point: It is the how and the why officials decided to so act which interests the public, not merely the final decision.
+See Article I, s.
+24, Fla.
+Const., and Section 286.011, F.S. - b.
+Legal basis: A right of access to meetings of collegial public bodies is recognized in the Florida Constitution.
+Article I, s.
+24, Fla.
+Const.
+Also, codified in s.
+286.011, F.S.